ARARE-pool/NFT-Script/README.md

 # NFT-Script
 NFT script that make our life easier

-The script work with specific wallet name and hierarchy
+The script work with specific wallet name and hierarchy.
+The script is one-time mint, if you want to mint more tokens you have to do it manually - This is how we learn

 **Script workflow**
 - Create Policy dir with **policy.vkey & policy.skey**